2025–2026 Iran–United States negotiations: Trump's May 2025 proposal and Iranian response

-Fifth round
+5th round

 The fifth round of talks, held on May 23 in Rome, ended without a breakthrough, though both sides agreed to continue discussions.
-U.S. officials described the talks as constructive but emphasized that significant differences remained, particularly over the demand from the U.S. that Iran dismantle its uranium enrichment program.
+US officials described the talks as constructive but emphasized that significant differences remained, particularly over the demand from the US that Iran dismantle its uranium enrichment program.
 Iran maintained that while it was open to limiting enrichment levels, giving up enrichment entirely was unacceptable and would collapse the negotiations.
 After these mixed signals, Trump was optimistic and said that progress had been made.

-In the weeks leading up to the fifth round, tensions between Trump and Israeli Prime Minister Netanyahu had increased over the U.S. decision to engage in nuclear talks with Iran, which Israel viewed as a serious threat to its security and regional interests.
-Israel strongly opposed the negotiations, lobbying against diplomatic efforts and threatening unilateral military action, including potential strikes on Iranian nuclear facilities, a position critics warn could endanger diplomacy and heighten regional tensions.
-Iran had reportedly strengthened its air defense systems and increased military investments in preparation for a possible U.S. or Israeli attack if negotiations failed.
+In the weeks leading up to the fifth round, tensions between Trump and Israeli prime minister Netanyahu had increased over the US decision to engage in nuclear talks with Iran, which Israel viewed as a serious threat to its security and regional interests.
+Israel strongly opposed the negotiations, lobbying against diplomatic efforts and threatening unilateral military action, including potential strikes on Iranian nuclear facilities, a position critics warned could endanger diplomacy and heighten regional tensions.
+Iran had reportedly strengthened its air defense systems and increased military investments in preparation for a possible US or Israeli attack if negotiations failed.
 Iran also ordered a large amount of Chinese solid-fuel components for ballistic missiles.
-Iranian foreign minister Araghchi warned that any war against Iran would cause widespread destruction across the Middle East, and the entire region would suffer if conflict erupted.
+Iranian foreign minister Araghchi warned that any war against Iran would cause widespread destruction across the Middle East, and that the entire region would suffer if conflict erupted.

-On May 26, Austria's domestic intelligence service reported that Iran is pursuing an advanced nuclear weapons program with ballistic missiles capable of carrying nuclear warheads over long distances.
-Iran rejected the intelligence report as "false and baseless," calling it an attempt to create "media hype" against Iran and lacking any credibility.
+On May 26, Austria's domestic intelligence service reported that Iran was pursuing an advanced nuclear weapons program with ballistic missiles capable of carrying nuclear warheads over long distances.
+Iran rejected the intelligence report as "false and baseless", calling it an attempt to create "media hype" against Iran and lacking any credibility.
 Iran also denied having agreed to a three-year pause of its enrichment program.

-On June 2, Reuters reported that Iran was preparing to decline the U.S. proposal.
-After speculation that Iran might be allowed limited uranium enrichment under a possible deal, Senator Schumer demanded that Witkoff testify before Congress to clarify whether any such side agreement exists.
+On June 2, Reuters reported that Iran was preparing to decline the US proposal.
+After speculation that Iran might be allowed limited uranium enrichment under a possible deal, Senator Schumer demanded that Witkoff testify before Congress to clarify whether any such side agreement existed.
 The administration publicly maintained that Iran would not be permitted to enrich uranium.
 Trump also declared firmly that the deal would prohibit it.
-Khamenei responded that uranium enrichment is central to Iran's nuclear program and he rejected U.S. demands to halt it.
+Khamenei responded that uranium enrichment is central to Iran's nuclear program and he rejected US demands to halt it.
 Although the American government had suspended new sanctions on Iran on June 2, just four days later it imposed secondary sanctions on 10 individuals and 27 financial investment companies and trading firms.